 CA’s Fit Beginnings program is only for non-members.
 For just $80, you’ll get eight-weeks of access to CA’s fitness clubs and pools, four one-on-one sessions with CA’s professional fitness team, plus a grocery store tour.

 Columbia Optimal Health is for both members and non-members.
 It includes eight weeks of personal training, nutrition education, wellness coaching, access to CA’s fitness clubs and pools, and a grocery store tour.

 Columbia Optimal Health for My Baby & Me is for both members and non-members.
 The 12-week program focuses on pre- through postnatal health.
-It includes mind body wellness classes and the healing environments at Haven on the Lake, nutrition education, wellness coaching, and consultation with Pivot Physical Therapy.
+It includes mind body wellness classes, nutrition education, wellness coaching, and consultation with Pivot Physical Therapy.